-The present United States federal income tax treatment of publicly traded partnerships, including us, or an investment in our ETO Preferred Units may be modified by administrative, legislative or judicial changes or differing interpretations at any time.
+The present United States federal income tax treatment of publicly traded partnerships, including us, or an investment in our Common Units may be modified by administrative, legislative or judicial changes or differing interpretations at any time.
 Members of Congress have frequently proposed and considered substantive changes to the existing United States federal income tax laws that affect publicly traded partnerships, including proposals that would eliminate our ability to qualify for partnership tax treatment.

 Any modification to the United States federal income tax laws and interpretations thereof may or may not be retroactively applied and could make it more difficult or impossible for us to meet the exception for certain publicly traded partnerships to be treated as partnerships for United States federal income tax purposes.
 We are unable to predict whether any changes or other proposals will ultimately be enacted.
-Any future legislative changes could negatively impact the value of an investment in us.
-You are urged to consult with your own tax advisor with respect to the status of regulatory or administrative developments and proposals and their potential effect on your investment in us.
+Any future legislative changes could negatively impact the value of an investment in our Common Units.
+You are urged to consult with your own tax advisor with respect to the status of regulatory or administrative developments and proposals and their potential effect on your investment in our Common Units.

-If the IRS contests the federal income tax positions we take, the market for our ETO Preferred Units may be adversely affected and the costs of any such contest will reduce cash available to pay our debt securities and for distributions to our ETO Preferred Unitholders.
+If the IRS contests the federal income tax positions we take, the market for our Common Units may be adversely affected and the costs of any such contest will reduce cash available for distributions to our Unitholders.

 We have not requested a ruling from the IRS with respect to our treatment as a partnership for federal income tax purposes.
 The IRS may adopt positions that differ from the positions we take.
 It may be necessary to resort to administrative or court proceedings to sustain some or all of the positions we take.
 A court may not agree with some or all of the positions we take.
-Any contest with the IRS may materially and adversely impact the market for our ETO Preferred Units and the prices at which they trade.
-In addition, the costs of any contest between us and the IRS will result in a reduction in our cash available to pay our debt securities and for distribution to our ETO Preferred Unitholders and thus will be borne indirectly by our Unitholders.
+Any contest with the IRS may materially and adversely impact the market for our Common Units and the prices at which they trade.
+In addition, the costs of any contest between us and the IRS will result in a reduction in our cash available for distribution to our Unitholders and thus will be borne indirectly by our Unitholders.

-If the IRS makes audit adjustments to our income tax returns for tax years beginning after December 31, 2017, it (and some states) may assess and collect any taxes (including any applicable penalties and interest) resulting from such audit adjustments directly from us, in which case our cash available to pay our debt securities and for distribution to our ETO Preferred Unitholders might be substantially reduced.
+If the IRS makes audit adjustments to our income tax returns for tax years beginning after December 31, 2017, it (and some states) may assess and collect any taxes (including any applicable penalties and interest) resulting from such audit adjustments directly from us, in which case our cash available for distribution to our Unitholders might be substantially reduced.